Posts

 3d Printing Workflow

-Design your model in Blender or whatever.
+This is the process I go through when creating a new model.
+I update it occasionally as the process is evolving.
+The Model Design your model in Blender or whatever.
 Make it hollow, with holes that will allow resin/air to enter and exit from the bottom (that is, the bottom in your slicing software, which will be the top when printing).
 Walls should be 1-2 mm thick.
-Nothing should be more than 5m thick.
-Details that jut out from a wall can be as thin as 0.1 mm, details not attached should be no smaller than 0.2 mm.
-STL File Export it as an STL file.
+Nothing should be more than 5 mm thick.
+Details that jut out from a wall can be as thin as 0.1 mm, details not attached should be no smaller than 0.2 mm if small, and maybe as must as 0.4 mm if long.
+Back-up your Blender file - hard-drives do fail occasionally.
+Export STL File Export it as an STL file.
 If you are printing it as a number of parts, I suggest each part in a separate STL file, as it makes it easier to just print one part later if required, plus you have more freedom to arrange the parts on the build-plate of your printer.
-In Blender, I would put the parts in different collections , and then hide the other parts.
-Press A to select everything, then when you export tick the "Selection only" box on the right side.
-If you do export several parts as one STL file, make sure they are all more-or-less on the same baseline, otherwise you will need
+In Blender, I would put the parts in different collections , and then hide the other parts....

 Canal bridge